On Sunday 28 July, one of Melbourne’s oldest institutions, the Supreme Court of Victoria, will open for Open House Melbourne.

 Courtroom 15 with its modern interior, from a 2008 year refurbishment, provides contrast to the grandeur of the criminal courtrooms.
 Today it is a hive of commercial litigation and also hears high-profile appeal and civil matters.

-Despite the library being 135 years old, it carries on today as a modern functioning library for the legal profession.
+Despite the magnificent Supreme Court Library being 135 years old, it carries on today as a modern functioning library for the legal profession.
 An exhibition in the library reflects on 50 years since the Menhennitt ruling, a significant ruling delivered in the Supreme Court of Victoria that concerned the legality of abortion in Victoria.

-Get involved in the Court’s Open House Melbourne activities
+Get involved in all of the Court’s Open House Melbourne activities

 - Join a history and heritage tour of the building, with guided tours running every hour (for about 30 minutes) from 10.30am with the last tour at 2.30pm.
 Numbers are capped, with bookings only available at the Court on the day.